vishvAsa/vedAH_yajuH/atharva/shaunakam/rUDha-saMhitA/whitney/notes/18/_index.md

 (namely, 1.
 46; 2.
 13, 17; 3.
 56; 4.
 49) are found here and there in its
 text.
 In the Vāit, which has no chapter devoted to funeral rites, only fifteen scattered passages ⌊covering about a score of verses⌋ are used;
-but in the Kāuç., most of the verses from 1.
+but in the Kāuś., most of the verses from 1.
 40 on to the end of the book are quoted, solely in the chapter (*adhyāya* xi.: sections or *kanḍikās* 80-89) which deals with funeral rites and rites to the Fathers or Manes. ⌊See p.
 1016.⌋